Azure/azure-event-hubs-for-kafka/tutorials/nifi/README.md

 The configuration for the ConsumeKafka processor in NiFi will be similar.

-With the above configurations, you should be all set to create your own data flow using Event Hubs with Kafka protocol.
+With the above auth and basic configurations, you should be have a good initial setup to create your own data flow using Event Hubs with Kafka protocol.